tedkim97/tedkim97.github.io/_posts/2020-12-27-fibonacci_fde_variations.md

 ```

 # Conclusion
-This was a lot of work for such little payoff.
+This was a lot of work for a small payoff.